bartlettroscoe/Trilinos/cmake/std/atdm/README.md

 ```

 **NOTES:**
-- Do NOT do `module purge` before loading the environment.
-Simply start off with
+- Do **NOT** do `module purge` before loading the environment.
+Simply start
-  a clean default environment (through a fresh login) on 'vortex'.
+  off with a clean default environment (through a fresh login) on 'vortex'.
-- Please do not build on the launch node after logging noto it using `bsub -Is
+- Please do not build on the launch node after logging onto it using `bsub -Is
   bash`.
-That takes up CPU resources that need to be used by all users of the
+That takes up CPU resources on the launch node that need to be used
-  cluster to run individual MPI jobs.
+  by all users of the cluster to run individual MPI jobs.
 - The `lrun` command is just a simpler wrapper around `jsrun` that is meant to
   be more similar to the SLURM `srun` comamnd.
 That is, `lrun -n <N> <cmnd>`
   should behave similarly to `jsrun --np <N> <cmnd>`.